 - Schomburg Center for Research in Black Culture

 Has your child always wanted to reenact the movie Spy Kids?
 Well Spyscape offers that chance and is just as fun for adults as well.
-Here you will learn how to decode messages, determine if someone is lying, test you agility skills to see if you can maneuver through a laser filled room without being detected and so much more.
+Here you will learn how to decode messages, determine if someone is lying, test your agility skills to see if you can maneuver through a laser filled room without being detected and so much more.
 While my 5-year-old really enjoyed the Spyscape my 3-year-old was a little too young to really participate in the activities.
 Still, she enjoyed the free space to run around!

 No summer visit to New York is complete without visiting Coney Island.
 With its iconic Wonder Wheel and so many other rides you’re bound to have a fun day.
+Good luck dragging the kids out.
 The Go City Card grants you unlimited rides on the majority of the rides at Luna Park.
 This includes a few rollercoaster but not the slingshot (something I was too chicken to go on anyway).
 There are plenty of rides included for all ages and both of my children and my husband and I had a great day.

 The Intrepid is a must for anyone interested in ships, space shuttles or airplanes.
 My daughter and I had so much fun exploring the Navy ship and seeing how it was used in the military.
 There is also a specific kids area full of interactive activities.
 I literally had to drag my daughter out of there for us to be able to leave which should tell you how much of a good time she had.

 The Color Factory is an interactive walk through museum with various tasks or treats in each room.
 It’s the perfect thing to do in New York with kids because if your kids are anything like mine, they will be so excited for the ice cream, candy, cookies and more given to them.
 We also enjoyed the huge ball pit, spinning around on these huge round tables and running around the balloon room.

 Let your child turn into their favorite trolls character at Trolls the Experience.
 They get to choose from Princess Poppy, Branch, Guy Diamond or Rainbow.
 And yes parents, you can get all done up too!
 Once you’re kids have been transformed they will go through interactive missions, collecting stickers to make a scrapbook before getting to meet Poppy herself.
 Of course there is a dance party, which is my favorite part!
 Don’t worry the makeup comes over very easily (I’ve been twice now).

 The GoCity New York card is a great way to save a lot of money in New York.
 Check out all of the attractions they offer in NYC here, there are over 90.

 Chelsea Market is a huge food court in the Tribeca area of New York City.
 There are restaurants and food stands from all over the world so you can eat your heart out.
 Many of the stands are local owners with only one shop versus chain restaurants so it’s a nice way to support people in the community as well.

 New York’s Subway System is world renowned so it’s only right to visit the New York Transit Museum.
 Here you will be able to see how far the New York MTA trains have come.
 The museum is located in Brooklyn and a twenty minute walk or subway ride from the Brooklyn Museum.

 More Costly Things to Do in New York with Kids but Still Amazing Experiences

 Pip’s Island was one of my kids favorite experience in New York.
 It is a one hour interactive mission where the kids go through various rooms solving clues to literally save the day.
 The adventure started as soon as we ended the building with excited guides welcoming us and then getting the kids dressed up in their special gear.
 You can’t take pictures or videos once the activity starts but it was so much fun!

 Does your child love to cook?
 New York has so many cooking classes specifically for kids.
 We did our cooking class at Freshmade NYC which has classes catered to kids as young as 2 years old but go up to 13.
 The class costs $37 per person but includes a full meal along with the fun experience.

 While seeing Broadway Shows are more expensive thing to do in New York with kids it’s still a great experience.
 There are many shows even geared towards younger kids.
 These include Frozen, Aladdin, and the Lion King.
 Tickets normally start at $100 but if you’re in town during Broadway week these shows are buy one get one free.

 Myself along with a few of my family travel blogging friend Sunnie from African Boheme and Karen from The Mom Trotter took our little ones on a dinner cruise.
 When most people think of dinner cruises they don’t think of bringing kids but we all had such a great time.
 While they serve a buffet dinner since we had kids they came over and asked if we needed a special meal for our kids, like mac and cheese and chicken or anything else.
 This was at no additional cost and a really nice touch.

 The DJ also played all edited music so there was no issue of the kids hearing inappropriate language.
 We all had so much fun on the dance floor and there were other parents with kids and even infants.
 They got to see the Brooklyn and Manhattan Bridges up close as well as the Statue of Liberty which they loved and it provides a great opportunity for pictures.
 The cruise ended with a warm chocolate chip cookie on the way out!

 If you’re kids are obsessed with tea time make a reservation to have Afternoon Tea at the American Girl store.
 It’s 100% catered to kids and they can even pick out dolls to sit at the table with in their own special chair.

 The American Girl Store has much more to offer than Afternoon Tea.
 My daughters also enjoyed their salon where they got their nails done also along side a doll.
 Here you can also get your hair done or get a new hairdo for your doll.
 Besides these activities that cost extra you can walk around the multi-floor store and play with all the American Girl dolls and their accessories.

-We’re always finding about new things to do in New York with kids and will continuously update this article to reflect that.
+We’re always finding new things to do in New York with kids and will continuously update this article to reflect that.
+So go ahead and get out there- even if it is on a budget!
+You never know what kind of adventure awaits you when exploring New York City with children.
 Did you find this post helpful?
 Please share it!